kaviyabakiyavel/ai_call_summary/README.md

 Role prompting
 	Your system message — “Summarize the following transcript from a dental office phone call” — gives the model context and purpose, which helps it behave like a virtual assistant for dental staff.

+Now updated project from manual text to audio user can upload audio file by using whisper mode converts audio to text